nils-werner/mdct/README.md

 MDCT
 ====

-A fast MDCT implementation using FFTW
+A fast MDCT implementation using SciPy and FFTs

 Installation